rcghpge/rcghpge/README.md

 fn about_me() raises -> String:
     """
-    Generates an About Me in Mojo.
+    Generate an About Me in Mojo.
     """
     var name = "Robert"
     var profession = "Full-time University Student."